44 Magnum Wharncliffe Whittler Excelsior Grade, serial numbers 26-300.

 Today, we are adding forty-one (41) individual knives to the A.G.
 Russell website.
 These knives came from a man who has been collecting original Hen & Rooster knives for years.
 There is only one of each as we have described them on our site.
 If the knife was made before the 1950s, I have indicated that on each individual knife.
 The others, I have dated to indicate an approximate time they were made: in the 1950s the mark was primarily Gutmann, during the 1960s, Gutmann, Carter, Fife, Kane and others.
 Those made during the late 1970s were primarily made for A. G. Russell and are so marked.
 You can find these knives at agrussell.com/hen&rooster.

 The factory, with 15 workers, was closed in July of 1980 and the unique quality was lost forever.
 The trademark was acquired by Jim Frost of Frost Cutlery, with the help of Klaass Cutlery who then produced knives using this trademark.
 The quality has never been the same.

 We sell only those knives made before July of 1980.
 There is nothing wrong with the Frost Hen & Rooster knives, they are fairly priced for what they are.
 But, I must avoid confusing my customers, so we do not sell currently produced knives marked in a way that would cause them to be confused with these valuable collectible knives.

-There are a couple of sites on the internet that might be of further interest to you.
-One is on iKnife Collector and the other on Blade Forums.
-The links are provided below.
+There is a forum page on the internet that might be of further interest to you.
+The link is provided below.
 As with anything you find on the internet, just keep in mind that all the information is not totally accurate.
 It all depends on the knowledge of the writer.
-(The iKnife Collector link disappeared, so I removed it.)